Model 500 telephone: History

 The replacement of 300-series telephones with 500-series sets created large stockpiles of 300-type components that had not reached their intended service life.
 The accelerating demand for new telephone service in the 1950s created pressure on the manufacturing facilities, which the Bell System alleviated by reusing these older components to refurbish used 302 telephone sets with a new modern housing that had a look-alike appearance to the 500 models, but were electrically identical to the older 302 telephones.
 This program commenced in 1955, and the converted set was labeled as the model 5302 telephone.
 It was produced until the mid-1960s in the refurbishing shops of each Bell Operating Company, not on the assembly lines of Western Electric factories.

 From the 1949 field trials until 1953, only black sets of the 500-type telephone were manufactured.
 Telephones in color were introduced in several stages from 1954 until 1957, as manufacturing capability was refined and material selection processes were completed.

-In the 1960s, after the introduction of touch-tone service in November 1963 in various locations of the telephone network, the basic 500-type chassis was retrofitted with a new push-button keypad, housing, and faceplate to create the model 1500; the 12-button model 2500 was introduced in 1968.
+In the 1960s, after the introduction of touch-tone service in November 1963 in various locations of the telephone network, the basic 500-type chassis was retrofitted with a new housing and face plate, and a ten-key push-button keypad.
+This was designated as the model 1500 telephone, and a twelve-button model 2500 was introduced in 1968.

 The 1970s brought the conversion to modular connector technology, replacing the hard-wired cords with cords terminated on both ends with 4P4C connectors for the handset cord and 6P4C plugs for the line cord.